Being-Glad/takeout-fixer/README.md

 Is it safe?

 Yes.
 It is 100% safe.
 All processing happens <span class="font-semibold">entirely on your device</span>.
+Your photos never leave your computer.
 The code is open-source for transparency.

 Web App vs Desktop App?